Timiz0r/PaidySimpleRestaurantApi/README.md

 The current modeling of the service supports this scenario, and clients need only use the service in this way.
 Or they can just decrement the quantity as items are done.

+That being said, I'm not against ditching `set_quantity`, adding `complete_items` to reduce the quantity, and only allowing adding items by creating new orders.
+It's less flexible but easier to reason about, and, if "cutting in line" is important, implementing an `order_queue` as mentioned above would probably be better anyway.

 ### Idempotency
 To keep things simple enough for this exercise...
 * The web service is where this is handled via caching and a client id.